 There are endless ways to use External Actions workflows to automate existing processes in your organization.
 For example, think of the effort saved by a workflow that lets accounting team members send customer invoices directly from the same dashboard they use to track unpaid orders.
 Or maybe you’re looking for ways to streamline your support team’s case management.
 A workflow that lets support team members escalate cases directly from the dashboard they use to track cases could be a significant time-saver.
 External Actions workflows help keep users in the flow of work, and enables your organization to benefit from increased efficiencies.

-When you create an External Actions workflow, you’re essentially building a bridge that connects any type of data source in Tableau with a flow in Salesforce.
+When you create an External Actions workflow, you’re essentially building a bridge that connects any type of data source in Tableau with a flow at Salesforce.
 Your data source doesn’t need to be connected to a Salesforce database because the workflow itself creates that connection.
 This is particularly useful when there are multiple groups using separate data sources to complete different steps of the same process.

-For example, think about all of the different teams and tools involved when a customer places an order at an ecommerce site.
+For example, think about the different teams and tools involved when a customer places an order at an ecommerce site.
 Ecommerce sales reps might use Salesforce to track the sale while supply chain managers use a supply chain management tool to deduct the purchased item from overall product inventory.
 Support teams that help the customer troubleshoot any issues that arise when they receive their product might be logged in Salesforce or analyzed in a Tableau dashboard.
 With an External Actions workflow, you can connect all of this data from each of these teams to streamline processes and even automate some of the existing steps.

 Best practices for External Actions workflow authors